-Sauereisen ConoSpread - Chemical and Food Grade No. 250 Series is a group of epoxy coatings that provides a corrosion-resistant flooring system.
-The No. 250 is a pour and spread material for quick and easy application.
-Where greater skid-resistance is required, use the No. 251 Broadcast system in conjunction with the No. 250.
-The trowelable formulation is the Vertical No. 252 which is suitable for cove bases.
+Sauereisen ConoSpread - Chemical and Food Grade 250 Series is a group of epoxy coatings that provides a corrosion-resistant flooring system.
+The 250 is a pour and spread material for quick and easy application.
+Where greater skid-resistance is required, use the No. 251 Broadcast system in conjunction with the 250.
+The trowelable formulation is the Vertical 252 which is suitable for cove bases.

 These products offer excellent application properties and are ideal chemical resistant lining/flooring materials.
 The ConoSpread system is recommended for food & beverage, chemical processing, pulp & paper, pharmaceutical, wastewater treatment, textile, steel, mining, power, and metal finishing industries.

-The No. 250 Series meets the requirements of the Meat and Poultry Inspectionprogram of the U.S. Department of Agriculture for use in federally inspected meat and poultry plants.
+The 250 Series meets the requirements of the Meat and Poultry Inspection program of the U.S. Department of Agriculture for use in federally inspected meat and poultry plants.